Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cà phê vùi cát nóng: Di sản sống giữa lòng Istanbul - 1

-Coffee was introduced to Türkiye in the 16th century, when Arab traders brought coffee beans from Yemen to the port of Istanbul - the heart of the mighty Ottoman Empire.
+Coffee was introduced to Türkiye in the 16th century, when Arab traders brought coffee beans from Yemen to the port of Istanbul - the center of the mighty Ottoman Empire.
 Sultan Suleiman is said to have been the first to introduce coffee to the Topkapi Palace.
 From there, the drink quickly became an indispensable part of the lives of the nobility.

-According to documents, Istanbul's first coffeehouse, Kiva Han, opened in 1475, was a gathering place for intellectuals, merchants, poets and scholars - people who came to debate, read poetry, play chess...
+According to documents, Istanbul's first coffeehouse, Kiva Han, opened in 1475, and was a gathering place for intellectuals, merchants, poets and scholars - people who came to debate, read poetry, play chess...
 The coffeehouse became a symbol of freedom of thought and cultural exchange in the Ottoman Empire for centuries.

 In 2013, UNESCO officially recognized "Turkish Coffee Culture and Traditions" on the list of Intangible Cultural Heritage of Humanity.
-UNESCO's note emphasized: "Turkish coffee is an indispensable part of social life, a symbol of hospitality, intimacy and cultural exchange."
+UNESCO's note emphasized: "Turkish coffee is an indispensable part of social life, a symbol of hospitality, intimacy and cultural exchange".

 In traditional weddings, the ritual of the bride making coffee for the groom and his family is still maintained.
 Coffee is also associated with the art of fortune telling.
-After finishing drinking, the Turks often turn the cup upside down on the plate and ask the fortune teller to "read" the patterns on the coffee grounds to predict the future.
+After drinking, the Turks often turn the cup upside down on the plate and ask the fortune teller to "read" the patterns on the coffee grounds to predict the future.

 Heat from the sand tray in the heart of Istanbul's old town